tillgrallert/lossless-sente-export/readme.md

 - Notes
     + Zotero provides access to the notes through the API
     + notes are independent of references
+    + The content of notes is transmitted as HTML

 # Documentation